Everyday Robots: Promotion

 Albarn performed at the SXSW Festival in Austin, Texas, which was streamed live at NPR's website, as well as performing on the American TV Show, Jimmy Kimmel Live! and performed the singles "Lonely Press Play", and "Mr Tembo".

 At the festival Albarn played various Gorillaz songs, including "Feel Good Inc" in which he was joined onstage by De La Soul.
 He also performed the hit song "Clint Eastwood" with the song's original collaborator Del the Funky Homosapien, marking the first time Albarn and Del played the song live together, being joined on stage by Dan the Automator and Snoop Dogg.
 "Tomorrow Comes Today", "Kingdom of Doom" and "All Your Life" were also performed during the festival.

-Albarn played a series of "intimate gigs" in support of the album at the Rivioli Ballroom in Crofton Park on 30 April, followed by a show at the People's Palace in Mile End on 1 May, in which he played songs from many of his bands.
-Albarn also headlined the Saturday night of Latitude Festival, which took place between 17–20 July.
+Albarn played a series of "intimate gigs" in support of the album at the Rivoli Ballroom in Crofton Park on 30 April, followed by a show at the People's Palace in Mile End on 1 May, in which he played songs from many of his bands.
+Albarn also headlined the Saturday night of Latitude Festival, which took place between 17 and 20 July.
 He also played the Bonnaroo Music and Arts Festival in Tennessee, USA, 12–15 June.
 Tickets went on sale Saturday 22 February 2014.

 Albarn also played Rock Werchter – which took place in Belgium 3–6 July.
 Albarn also played the Days Off Festival in Paris, France, on 9 July.
 Tickets went on sale on 6 March.
 Albarn headlined 2014's EXIT Festival in Serbia.
 He also topped the bill on the main stage on 12 July, joining a line-up that also included Disclosure, Rudimental and Skrillex.
-The event took place from 10–13 July 2014 at the Petrovaradin Fortress in Novi Sad.
+The event took place from 10 to 13 July 2014 at the Petrovaradin Fortress in Novi Sad.
 Albarn also appeared at the Fuji Rock Festival in Japan on 25–27 July 2014.